In this article, we discussed how to text wrap in Google Docs.

 How to Wrap Text In Google Docs

-Well, this might solve your issue to wrap the text in your document.
-This is not applicable for wrapping an image around the text, so you need to look out below for that particular fix and steps.
+Well, this might solve your issue of wrapping the text in your document.
+This is not applicable for wrapping an image around the text, so you must look below for that particular fix and steps.

 How to Wrap Text Around an Image in Google Docs

 Here is another method widely used to wrap the texts around the image.
 Follow the below steps.

 1. Open a Document on Google Docs.

 2. Enter some content and add an image to the content.